 The resolution designates the Saturday before Thanksgiving Day as National Adoption Day and the entire month of November as National Adoption Month in New Jersey.
 This initiative aims to raise public awareness about adoption services and the foster care system, while also celebrating the families and children involved in the adoption process.
 It highlights the challenges faced by children in foster care, including emotional and psychological trauma, and the need for more families to consider adoption.
 The resolution calls for the Governor to issue an annual proclamation to encourage public officials and citizens to observe these designations with appropriate activities and programs.

 The resolution is inspired by the efforts of former Presiding Judge Michael Nash, who initiated Saturday court sessions to finalize adoptions and reduce bureaucratic delays.
-Throughout November, many counties in New Jersey host events to celebrate finalized adoptions, particularly in the lead-up to Thanksgiving, to foster a sense of community and support for children awaiting permanent homes.
-By recognizing National Adoption Day and National Adoption Month, the resolution seeks to promote understanding of the adoption process and the importance of providing stable, loving environments for children in need.
+Throughout November, various events are held to celebrate finalized adoptions, with over 4,000 adoptions typically completed on National Adoption Day and in the weeks leading up to Thanksgiving.
+The resolution emphasizes the importance of expediting the adoption process and recognizing the unique stories of adoptive families, ultimately aiming to provide a nurturing environment for children in need.